jossse69/PUZZ/README.md

 package main

 import (
  "github.com/jossse69/PUZZ/core"          // import the core package
+ "github.com/jossse69/PUZZ/renderer/font" // import the font package
 )

+var (
-var game *core.Game // global game variable
+ game *core.Game // global game variable

+ // a simple font variable for the text testFont *font.Font
+)

 func main() {
- // low res of the screen of 320x240 for retro look. (this a recommended setting) game = core.NewGame(220, 140, "Hello, World!")
+ // low res of the screen of 320x240 for retro look. (this a recommended setting, but you can change it if you want) game = core.NewGame(220, 140, "Hello, World!")

  // setup the load, update and draw hooks